Metal Free Zirconia Crown v/s Porcelain Fused to Metal Crown

 Few patients may be allergic to the metal and develop allergic reactions.

-What is a zirconia crown and how is it better than Porcelain fused to metal crown?
+What is a Metal free zirconia crown and how is it better than Porcelain fused to metal crown?

-The drawbacks of Porcelain fused to metal crowns can be surpassed by Zirconia, which is derived from a material Zirconium.
+The drawbacks of Porcelain fused to metal crowns can be surpassed by Zirconia (Metal Free crowns) , which is derived from a material Zirconium.
 It simulates ceramic materials, has a remarkable strength and provides good natural tooth like appearance.
 It gives a good base for ceramic layering and can be stained to give a natural tooth like appearance.
-To summarize the advantages of zirconia over Porcelain fused to metal;
+To summarize the advantages of metal free zirconia crown over Porcelain fused to metal crown;

 Zirconia has a remarkably great strength.